ziapeltagames/six-winters/docs/TURN_OVERVIEW.md

 # Discord

-* Each player may choose one location in their mission area
+* Each player may choose one location occupied by a character in the party
      * Players may lower discord pool by total resolve of all characters in chosen location
      * Player gives one character in chosen location a condition